icon

 • As part of his audit criteria, the auditor expected the employees to know exactly where to find a procedure in the manual

-• He would argue with the client, and use his position to steam roll the client’s ideas
+• He would argue with the client and use his position to steamroll the client’s ideas

-• Tried to force the clients to change their processes in ways not required by the standard but were his interpretation of the standard.
+• Tried to force the clients to change their processes in ways not required by the standard, but were his interpretation of the standard.

-The client however asked for a second opinion and spoke to one of our sales people.
+The client, however, asked for a second opinion and spoke to one of our salespeople.
 After some encouragement and debriefing, the client decided to give it another go.

-All went well of course with the next auditor.
-No problems, in fact zero corrective actions.
+All went well, of course, with the next auditor.
+No problems, in fact, zero corrective actions.

 What was the difference between the two certification bodies?
 The next auditor: